mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 https://github.com/heroku/heroku-buildpack-python.git
 ```

-Buildpacks are exeucted in the order they're listed in, allowing later
+Buildpacks are executed in the order they're listed in, allowing later
 buildpacks to use the tools and scripts installed by earlier buildpacks.

 The Problem With Python